NeuroJSON/jdata/JData_specification.md

 * `"zero"`: a zero matrix (all entries are zero); `"_ArrayData_"` must be `[0]` or may be omitted entirely.
 No data storage is required beyond `"_ArraySize_"`.
-* `"range"`: a uniformly spaced array (or N-D grid of independent axes), stored as a compact `[start, end]` pair per dimension rather than materialising all element values.
+* `"range"`: a uniformly spaced array (or N-D grid of independent axes), stored as a compact `[start, end]` pair per dimension rather than materializing all element values.
 The boundaries are **inclusive** on both ends (MATLAB convention), so the `i`-th reconstructed value along a dimension of size `N` is `start + (end - start) * i / (N - 1)` for `i = 0 ...
 N-1`.